 It’s almost time for Holiday parties!
-There will be tons of cookies, cakes, and other yummy but non allergy-friendly foods at every event for the next few weekends.
-I always like to bring something to gatherings that I know I can eat.
+Of course there will be tons of cookies, cakes, and other yummy but non allergy-friendly foods at every event for the next few weekends.
+However, I always like to bring something to gatherings that I know I can eat.
 That way, I can bring something to share, and guarantee that there is something I can eat.
 Sneaky, sneaky. 😉 In the end, I usually find I’m not the only one with dietary restrictions or trying to take the healthy route.
 These Rosemary Roasted Cashews are a hit every time.
 Even with those without food allergies!
-They are a great mix of earthy, spicy, and sweet.
+Plus, they are a great mix of earthy, spicy, and sweet.
 Like me.
 Ha!
 Kidding.
 There’s nothing earthy about me.

 Cashews – 1 lb

 Brown sugar – 1 tsp